thecyberdragon/Python-Scripts/cyber_tables_documentation.md

 - decimal -> Floating point numbers with a decimal point
 - date -> Date values in the format YYYY-MM-DD
 - datetime -> Date time values in the format YYYY-MM-DD HH:MM:SS
+- timecode -> timecode in the format of HH:MM:SS.
+Uses a custom TimeCode class

 ### Initialising a table
 Opening a CSV as a cyber_table